There are many ways for organizations and individuals to take part in Patient Safety Awareness Week.

 Speakers include experts from IHI, AHRQ, and Stanford Health.

-If you missed the live session, listen to the replay.
+If you missed this live session during Patient Safety Awareness Week 2019, listen to the replay.
 (Note: Continuing education credit was available for the live program only.)

 Individuals: Take the Pledge